Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 The side which never faces us does not get any less sunlight than the side which always faces us, and this can be illustrated with the same drawing from Section 4.2.
 Notice how at the new moon, the side which faces away from us is entirely lit by the sun, and during the quarter moons half of each side is sunlit.
 Therefore, the more technically correct term is the far side of the moon.

-You may have noticed that some full moons appear bigger than others, especially when they are first rising and appear orange/red.
-The reason they appear this colour when they are just rising or setting is because of the indirect angle at which they face us.
-During moonrise or moonset, the moon is very low on the horizon and its light has to travel through much more atmosphere to reach our eyes; the blue light wavelengths are shorter and are scattered by the atmosphere, and only the longer red/orange wavelengths can travel through so much atmosphere and reach our eyes.
-This is the same reason why the sky appears red during sunrise or sunset.
-The moon also appears larger during moonrise, and it is believed this is because when it is low there are nearby objects like houses and trees to compare it with, which cannot happen when the moon is high.
+You may have noticed that some just-rising full moons look spectacular, appearing orange/red and very large.
+The reason they appear this colour is because of the indirect angle at which they face us.
+During moonrise or moonset, the moon is very low on the horizon and its light has to travel through much more atmosphere to reach our eyes; the shorter blue light wavelengths are scattered away by the atmosphere, while the longer red/orange wavelengths are able to travel through all the atmosphere and reach our eyes.
+This is the same reason why the sky appears red or orange during sunrise and sunset.
+The moon's larger apperance during moonrise is believed to be because when it is low, there are nearby objects like houses and trees to compare it with, which cannot happen when the moon is high.

-However, what's described above is simply a result of the atmosphere and optical illusions, and is not what defines a supermoon!
+Although moonrises and moonsets may be when we think the moon appears largest (as explained in the previous section), this is just optical illusions and is not the definition of a supermoon.
 Supermoons are defined by moon distance to Earth.
 The moon’s orbit around the Earth is quite elliptical; its average distance from Earth is 384,000km, but it can be 21,000km closer or further away than that.
 Two important terms are: perigee (closest distance) and apogee (furthest distance).
 The less the distance, the larger the moon appears in the sky.
 When a full moon occurs during perigee we see a supermoon, which is the moon at its biggest and brightest.
 When it occurs during apogee, we get the opposite; a micromoon, which is the full moon at its smallest.
-A supermoon appears roughly 14% bigger and 30% brighter than a micro-moon
+A supermoon appears roughly 14% bigger and 30% brighter than a micro-moon.

 You may notice from my full moon blog that in the winter photos I pointed high up to the sky, but in summer months the camera is angled much lower.
 In winter, the full moon is high and brings lots of light into the dark forest, but in summer it doesn’t.
 This section explores why that happens.